-- Under present climate conditions, affected livestock (i.e. animals living in areas hit by droughts) count some 210 thousand livestock units (10%).
-Under future climate conditions (assuming that there is no increase in livestock), the number of affected livestock is projected to increase up to 740 thousand units (34% of the total).
-At present, most of the livestock in areas affected by drought is situated in the Upper West region of Ghana, whereas under future climate conditions, the Upper East and Northern regions are also likely to see large numbers of livestock being affected by drought. - Under present climate, agricultural crop losses are dominated by five crops cassava, maize, plantain, taro and yam.
-Under future climate most physical losses come from four crops cassava, maize, taro and yam.
-Compared to present climate, losses will decrease under the future climate for three of the crops (cassava, cocoa and plantain), whereas for the other five crops (groundnut, maize, taro, tomato and yam) losses will increase.
-Highest relative losses relate to maize production and amount to 4% of the average crop production under future climate conditions. - There is almost no difference in the amount of lost working days between present and future climate.
-This is because results show that some crop production will increase while other will decrease.
+- Under present climate conditions, affected livestock (i.e. animals living in areas hit by droughts) amount to some 295.000 livestock units (13% of the total country livestock).
+Under future climate conditions (assuming that there is no increase in livestock), the number of affected livestock is projected to increase up to 899.000 units (39% of the total).
+Presently, most of the livestock in areas affected by drought is situated in the Upper West region of Ghana, whereas under future climate conditions, the Upper East and Northern regions are also likely to see large numbers of livestock affected by drought. - Under present climate conditions, agricultural crop losses are dominated by five crops - cassava, maize, plantain, taro and yam.
+Under future climate conditions, most physical losses will come from four crops - cassava, maize, taro and yam.
+Compared to the present climate, losses will decrease for three of the crops (cassava, cocoa and plantain), whereas for the other five crops (groundnut, maize, taro, tomato and yam) losses will increase.
+The highest relative losses relate to maize production and amount to 4% of the average crop production under future climate conditions. - Under present climate conditions, the economic crop production losses are concentrated in the central part of Ghana (Ashanti and Brong-Ahafo provinces) .
+Under future climate conditions. losses will increase in the Northern.
+Eastern Ghana and Volta regions, but decrease in the Ashanti, Central and Western Chana regions. - There is almost no difference in the amount of lost working days between present and future climates.
+This is because results show that some crop production will increase while others will decrease.
 In total some 1300 thousand working days are lost, which is less than 0.25% of the average number of working days.
-This percentage is 4 times higher when focusing only on the harvesting phase. - Under present climate conditions, the economic crop production losses are concentrated in the central part of Ghana (Ashanti and Brong-Ahafo provinces).
-Under future climate conditions, losses increase in the Northern, Eastern Ghana and Volta regions, but decrease in the Ashanti, Central and Western Chana regions.
+This percentage is four times higher when focusing only on the harvesting phase.